openstack/charm-ceph-dashboard/README.md

 We are assuming a pre-existing Ceph cluster.

-Deploy the ceph-dashboard as a subordinate to the ceph-mon charm.
+Deploy ceph-dashboard as a subordinate to the ceph-mon charm:

-    juju deploy ceph-dashboard
+    juju deploy cs:~openstack-charmers/ceph-dashboard
     juju add-relation ceph-dashboard:dashboard ceph-mon:dashboard

 TLS is a requirement for this charm.
 Enable it by adding a relation to the